alan-ajay/Summer-internship-2025/README.md

 * `VQE_tutorial.ipynb`: An introductory notebook exploring the basics of VQE.
 * `max-cut_problem1.ipynb` & `max-cut_problem2.ipynb`: Initial explorations into solving the Max-Cut problem with standard VQE approaches.

----

-## Key Learnings & Future Work

-This internship provided deep insights into both practical algorithm design and theoretical quantum protocols.

-**Future Work**:

-* **Ansatz Engineering**:
-    * Test the dynamic ansatz on larger, more complex graphs.
-    * Analyze its performance on real noisy quantum hardware.
-    * Explore adaptive ansatz strategies where the circuit structure is modified based on optimizer feedback.
-* **Quantum Auction**:
-    * Implement the full auction protocol, including winner identification.
-    * Analyze the protocol's robustness against various forms of noise and potential attacks.